 See also: copySVGToTextInput.

 A slider is a numeric input which is shown as a slider.
-By default, the slider ranges between [0,1337], unless overridden by the UI string.
+The slider may have either a single handle, or two if enabled by the range ui-string.

 Example: